Not sure what to pack for an African safari? Here’s exactly what I found useful — and what I’d skip next time.

 Duffle Bags

-Next time, I might use this smaller version: Everest Crossover Duffel Bag
+Next time, I might try the smaller Everest Crossover Duffel Bag (31L)

 Backpacks

-- The High Sierra Swoop SG Backpack – I love this backpack!
-It holds a ton of stuff, and there are lots of pockets and compartments to keep things organized, even a laptop sleeve.
+- I love the High Sierra Swoop SG Backpack (30L)!
+It holds a surprising amount, has tons of pockets and compartments, and even includes a laptop sleeve.

-- We also took the Venture Pal 35L Ultralight Lightweight Foldable Backpack.
-Lots of pockets for keeping things organized.
-It’s a great day-trip bag that folds up really small.
-It’s also the one we use at home for hiking and bird-watching.
+- We also brought the Venture Pal 35L Ultralight Lightweight Foldable Backpack.
+It has lots of pockets, folds up very small, and works well as a lightweight day bag.
+We also use it at home for hiking and bird-watching.

 Luggage Accessories